Isaias downgraded to tropical storm over eastern N. Carolina

 The center also warned of possible tornadoes in North Carolina early Tuesday, and from eastern Virginia to southern New England later Tuesday.

 Isaias (pronounced ees-ah-EE-ahs) was upgraded again from a tropical storm to a Category 1 hurricane Monday evening.
-Early Tuesday the storm was centered about 60 miles (95 kilometers) southwest of Greenville, North Carolina.
-It was moving quickly north northeast over eastern North Carolina at 23 mph (35 kph) and this general motion accompanied by an increase in forward speed is expected through Tuesday.
+Early Tuesday the storm, downgraded again, was centered about 25 miles (40 kilometers) northwest of Greenville, North Carolina.
+It was moving quickly north northeast over eastern North Carolina at 26 mph (41 kph) and this general motion accompanied by an increase in forward speed is expected through Tuesday.

 The center will move into southeastern Virginia around daybreak, near or along the coast of mid-Atlantic states and continue across the northeastern United States later into the evening.
 Strong winds and heavy rainfall were expected to spread northward along the mid-Atlantic coast Tuesday morning.